By Ryan Klund - Business Development Associate

 Without critical data accessible, no one can work remotely

 The ability to access company data from remote locations has never been more important.
 Interruptions in accessibility can be as costly as electrical or internet outages for employee efficiency.
 As a business decision maker, do you know how much money your organization would lose without access to business systems and data?
 Robust backups can be used to restore data and make it accessible again within hours rather than days.

 There are many Data Backup, Disaster Recovery and Business Continuity plans to consider as a business executive during this unprecedented time of uncertainty.

-SWICKtech has a free Brain Food Webinar on May 6th at 2pm CST: “Disaster Recovery for a Pandemic and Unexpected Setbacks”
+SWICKtech has a free On-demand Webinar “Disaster Recovery for a Pandemic and Unexpected Setbacks”